 - Clause 5: Grapevine diagnostic samples and vineyard soils

-Condition 7 was recently reviewed.
+Condition 7 was reviewed and updated in 2020.
 Key changes from this review were:

 - Steam as a sterilisation treatment method for all machinery or equipment being imported into SA is now prohibited;